 … assessment, verbal boundary setting, and physical self-defense skills… [many participants] report that learning to knock someone out opens up possibilities and confidence in making peaceful choices for dealing with violence as well as simultaneously enhancing freedom and safety.

-Participation in this program is limited to just 15 students per session; U of M students may still apply to join the February or September, 2014 sessions by applying at the Dean of Students Office website.
+Participation in this program is limited to just 15 students per session; U of M students may still apply to join the September, 2014 session by applying at the Dean of Students Office website.
 Contact email@example.com or 734-764-7420 with any questions.
-And we hope to see you February 23rd!
+And we hope to see you September 21st!